najamoe/AlphaSolutions/readme.md

    - Visit [Taskcompass project manager](https://task-compass.onrender.com) to access the web app.

 2. **Logging in**
-   - To log in, please use the following test client credentials:
+   - To log in, please use either of the following test client credentials:

      | Username     | Password  |
      |--------------|-----------|